Should I Upgrade to a Rubicon from Different Trim Package?

 If you compare a Rubicon to a Sport S, you also get a few more upgrades.
 These include a bigger alternator, extra tow hooks, Rubicon specific interior trim, etc., but these are not really big enough to sway your choice of trim packages.
 Is it worth $5,000+?
 It still depends on what you are going to be doing with your new Wrangler JL.

-The Axles, Lockers and Transfer Case are the Reasons to Buy a Rubicon
+The Axles, Lockers, Transfer Case and Fenders are the main Reasons to Buy a Rubicon

 New Generation Dana 44 Axles, M210 front M220 Rear

 Since the Wrangler Rubicon made its debut in 2003, their axles have been sought after by many non-Rubicon Jeep owners looking to upgrade.
 The main reason, they are strong and have gotten stronger with every generation.
 The new JL Rubicon axles are no exception.
 To get technical, the FAD is one weak point, but we can discuss that in another post.
 People pay over $5,000 for Rubicon “Take-Off” axles.
 New Dana 44’s can run $10,000 a set, axles which would be considered a worthwhile upgrade can easily run over $15,000 a set.

 E-Lockers, Real 4-Wheel Drive at the Flip of a Switch